kspalaiologos/malbolge-lisp/README.md

    ................|.....
    6
 ```
-MalbolgeLISP also supports lexically scoped (a function sees it's lexical ancestor's environment, not it's callers) lambdas.
+MalbolgeLISP also supports lexically scoped (a function sees its lexical ancestor's environment, not its callers) lambdas.
 For instance:
 ```
    % ((lambda (n) (* n n)) 3)
    ........................................|.........